tzislam/libnvcd/README.md

 Usage 3:
 ./nvcdinfo -d DEVICE_ID -m
 Generates a list of all metrics and the events used to calculate those metrics for DEVICE_ID (i.e., gpu id.
 For a node with 4 gpus, DEVICE_ID will be between 0 and 3 inclusive).
 This map of metrics to events can be useful for postprocessing later.
+-->

 ## Output format

 ## What is not recorded by this tool

 We currently support collecting metrics and events.
 Metrics are specified in the exact same way events are, but through the `BENCH_METRICS` environment variable.

-Soon we will provide better auxilary support by enabling *nvcdinfo* to report on groups of metrics.
+Soon we will provide better auxilary support by enabling `nvcdinfo` to report on groups of metrics.
 That said, if you know what metrics are available on your system, you will get the information that you seek by setting `BENCH_METRICS` accordingly.

 ## How to cite this work